how to see utm parameters in google analytics 4

 UTM Parameters in Google Analytics (GA4)

-Updated: 11/11/23 UTM parameters are simply little bits of tracking information appended to the end of a URL in a link.
-They communicate with Google Analytics and can provide a great deal of helpful information for digital marketers that use them properly.
-Whether you’re entirely new to Google Analytics UTM parameters or used UTMs with the prior version of Google Analytics, this guide has you covered.
+Updated: 8/7/24 UTM parameters are little pieces of tracking information appended to the end of a URL in a link.
+They communicate with Google Analytics and can provide helpful information for digital marketers about marketing campaign traffic sources.

 What are UTM Parameters?